oneapi-src/oneDPL/documentation/library_guide/parallel_api/pass_data_algorithms.rst

 Pass Data to Algorithms
 #######################

+When using the C++ standard execution policies, oneDPL supports data being passed to its algorithms as specified in the ISO/IEC 14882:2017 standard (commonly called C++17).
+According to the standard, the calling code must prevent data races when using algorithms with parallel execution policies.

+Note: Implementations of ``std::vector<bool>`` are not required to avoid data races for concurrent modifications of vector elements.
+Some implementations may optimize multiple ``bool`` elements into a bitfield, making it unsafe for multithreading.
+For this reason, it is recommended to avoid ``std::vector<bool>`` for anything but a read-only input with the C++ standard execution policies.

-You can use one of the following ways to pass data to an algorithm executed with a device policy:
+When using a device execution policy, you can use one of the following ways to pass data to an algorithm:

 * ``oneapi:dpl::begin`` and ``oneapi::dpl::end`` functions
 * Unified shared memory (USM) pointers and ``std::vector`` with USM allocators